ng-Classic/ng-classic/devtools/CONTRIBUTING.md

 - If we suggest changes then:

   - Make the required updates.
-  - Re-run the Angular ClassicDevTools test and lint suites to ensure tests are still passing and you're following the coding style.
+  - Re-run the Angular Classic DevTools test and lint suites to ensure tests are still passing and you're following the coding style.
   - Rebase your branch and force push to your GitHub repository (this will update your Pull Request):

     ```shell